esmerek/terrific-zebra-dadb5/content/pages/index.md

             type: action
       - title: App and process modernization
         content: >
-          We guide the termination of outdated applications and processes to enable space for new ideas and true transformation.
-With holistic approaches, we create modern and integral solutions.
+          New ideas and effective change need space.
+Epic Fusion guides you in breaking up legacy applications and processes.
+With integrated approaches, we create a modern, accessible and integral solution for your company.
         actions:
           - label: Initiate disprution
             url: /services